 This course exposes students to the drivers of firm performance in competitive marketplaces and the factors that allow the success of firms to persist over time.
 The focus of the course is on long-term decisions that involve a substantial amount of resources such as firm scale, choice of markets and products, or the decision by an established firm of whether or not to fight off an entrant.
-The course draws heavily on economic thinking to define concepts and build a coherent framework for competitive analysis at the industry and firm levels.
-For this reason, it is required that students are familiar with basic knowledge of microeconomics.
+The course draws heavily on economic theory to define concepts and build a coherent framework for competitive analysis at the firm and industry levels.
+For this reason, the course requires students to be familiar with microeconomic theory.
 Students will also benefit from basic knowledge of game theory, though this is not a prerequisite to take the course.